Child Development and Milestones: Your 4-Year-and-8-Month-Old

 Vaccinations and Common Illnesses

 There are no vaccinations due this month.
-For a complete list of the immunizations your child should have by now, refer to this link.
+For a complete list of the immunisations your child should have by now, refer to this link.

-Although your child has a complete record of immunization, this doesn’t keep him away from common illnesses such as fever, cold, and cough.
+Although your child has a complete record of immunisation, this doesn’t keep him away from common illnesses such as fever, cold, and cough.
 Fortunately, there are some home remedies parents can do.